Tourism in Kuwait: Malls

 Kuwait has many famous and large malls.
 The most notable malls in Kuwait are the Avenues Mall, which is located in Al Rai and is the largest mall in Kuwait, the 360 Mall located in Al-Zahra, Al Kout Mall located in Fahaheel, the Assima Mall located in Kuwait City, and the Marina Mall located in Salmiya.

 Island trips

 One-day trips by boat to one of Kuwait's islands, such as Kubbar and Failaka, are available, including activities such as picnicking and swimming.
-One can also go fishing using trawls, and rent a dhow.